 A demo account works in the same way as trading real money on your brokerage capital account.
 It will allow you to trade a theoretical amount in a live environment without putting your capital at risk.

-Demo accounts additionally serve to familiarise yourself with a broker’s electronic trading platform.
-When you trade with real money, you must be proficient with the order entry system, so you do not incorrectly enter a forex trade and lose money.
+Demo accounts additionally serve to familiarize yourself with a broker’s electronic trading platform.
+When you trade with real money, you must be proficient with the order entry system, so you do not incorrectly enter a Forex trade and lose money.

 5. Integrate Forex Trading Software to Complete Your Trading Style